First Time Users

 Journal articles are yours to keep.

 ILL material due dates are set by the lending library.
-Renewals may be possible, but can only be given by the lending library.
-Renewals are not guaranteed and are not usually granted once the due date has passed.
+Renewals may be possible, but can only be granted by the lending library.
+Renewals are not guaranteed and are not usually allowed once the due date has passed.
 (See below for directions on how to request an item renewal.)

 Interlibrary Loan is a courtesy provided by the lending library and any conditions of use imposed by that library must be strictly observed.
 All items are subject to immediate recall by the lending library.
 Borrowed items kept overdue by patrons create critical problems for Interlibrary Loan service.
 Lending libraries may cease to lend to our institution until all overdue material is returned.